 Microsoft, however, says the display has undergone upgrade to be brighter (up to 38%) and have more contrast (22%).

 While the outside of the Surface Studio 2 might not exactly resonate what a device upgrade should look like, the internal components have been extensively improved upon.

 Powering the desktop is Intel’s 7th generation Core i7 processors.
 They aren’t the best version of Intel’s CPU but they’d perform powerfully enough.

 In terms of storage, there are two models of the desktop with variable storage options.
 The base model comes with a 1TB SSD while the second model has 2TB.

 To boost gaming, image editing, video processing, and overall graphical performance on the new Surface Studio, a Nvidia GeForce GTX 1060 / GTX 1070 graphics card is on board.

 Asides the regular connectivity options and port selections found on the original Surface Studio, the Surface Studio 2 now comes with a USB-C port.
 The new Surface Studio comes out-of-the-box with running the Professional version of Microsoft’s Windows 10 operating system (Windows 10 Pro).

 Surface Studio 2 Price and Availability

-The base model of the Surface Studio 2 will be available for $3,499 while the second model with the higher configurations will cost $4,799.
+The base model of the Surface Studio 2 price starts at around $3,499 for the base model and the second model with the higher configurations will cost $4,799.
 Pre-order of the upgraded desktop began immediately after it was unveiled but it is expected to go on sale on October 16.